-The Governing Body manages the Academy on behalf of the Academy Trust.
+The Board of Trustees is the governing board of the Academy Trust.
 Its key responsibilities are to:

 - Ensure the quality of educational provision